Dominic Smith Player Props: Nationals vs. Brewers

 Dominic Smith At The Plate

-- In 21.8% of his games this year, Smith has driven in at least one run.
-In eight of those games (7.9%) he recorded more than one RBI.

-- In 34.7% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (3.0%).
+- In 36 of 102 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.